 - Defrost the puff pastry in the fridge for 3-4 hours or the night before.

-- Add in the five spice, sesame oil and sesame seeds into the bowl with the scallions and mix well.
+- Add in ½ teaspoon Chinese five spice, 1 tablespoon sesame oil and 1 tablespoon sesame seeds into the bowl with the scallions and mix well.
 Set aside for later

-- In a small bowl, mix the miso with the water to get a thinner paste which makes it easier to brush onto the pancakes.
+- In a small bowl, mix 2 tablespoons miso with 1 - 2 teaspoons of water to get a thinner paste.
+This makes it easier to brush a thin layer onto the pancakes.
 Set aside for later

 Rolling Out the Scallion Pancakes